Can the Nintendo Switch Connect to a PC Monitor?

 1: Open the cover at the back of your Nintendo Switch.

-3: Plug the Nintendo Switch HDMI cable into the port labelled HDMI OUT.
+3: Plug the Nintendo Switch HDMI cable into the port labeled HDMI OUT.
 If you plan on using the HDMI to DVI cable you purchased, connect it to the HDMI OUT port, then close the back cover.

 4: If you have a modern monitor, connect the other end of the Nintendo Switch HDMI cable to the HDMI IN Port on the monitor.
 In most cases, this port is found at the back of the monitor.